Keyboardly-App/keyboardly-dev/doc/Addon.md

 > <b>Note:<b>
 > - the module name should be registered on the dashboard, as explained on [above](#register-add-on).
-> - the package id should have a prefix with `app.keyboardly.addon`
+> - the package ID should have a prefix with `app.keyboardly.addon`

 On this dialog fill title and choose **on-demand only**